mvolkmann/blog/src/flutter.md

 automatically update after saving code changes without losing state.
 Compatible editors include Android Studio, IntelliJ, VS Code, and emacs.

-When using VS Code, install the Flutter extension.
-This provides great auto-complete support.

 To run a Flutter app from VS Code, select
 Run ...
-Start Debugging or Run ...
-Run Without Debugging.
+Start Debugging (F5) or Run ...
+Run Without Debugging (ctrl-F5).
 The simulated or real device to use can be selected from a menu in the VS Code footer.

+## Debugging

+When a Flutter app is run from a terminal, pressing "p" displays blue outlines of all widgets.
+This is useful to understand the position and size of each widget.
+Press "p" again to toggle this off.

 ## Running on Devices